top of page

 6. Difference between visa and residence permit

 A visa and a residence permit differ significantly in their function and legal significance.
 A visa is a residence permit that is applied for at a German diplomatic mission abroad before entering Germany.
 It allows a person to stay legally in Germany for a specific purpose – such as working, studying, or family reunification – and for a specified period of time.
 A residence permit, on the other hand, is issued to people who have applied for asylum in Germany ( Section 55 of the Asylum Act ) and are staying in the country while the asylum procedure is ongoing.
-A residence permit is not a residence title, but merely allows the asylum seeker to legally stay in Germany until a decision is made on the asylum application.
+A residence permit is not a residence permit; it merely allows the asylum seeker to stay legally in Germany until a decision has been made on their asylum application.
 While a visa enables planned and approved entry and stay, a residence permit is a provisional status within the framework of an asylum procedure.
-Compared to a visa, the residence status with a residence permit is considerably less secure, as the permit expires when the asylum procedure is completed or the application is rejected.
+Compared to a visa, the residence status with a residence permit is considerably less secure, as the permit expires when the asylum procedure is concluded or the application is rejected.
 In contrast to a visa, a residence permit also has significantly fewer rights; in particular, asylum seekers must generally stay in certain areas and accommodations ( §§ 44 ff.
 AsylG ).

 7. Difference between visa and border crossing certificate (GÜB)